dymmond/asyncmq/docs/en/docs/dashboard/index.md

 # AsyncMQ Admin Dashboard

 The AsyncMQ Admin Dashboard is a sleek, ASGI powered interface that lets you peek under the hood of your background job system.
-Whether you're cruising with FastAPI, Esmerald, or Starlette, simply mount the dashboard, plug in a session middleware, and voilà, you've got real-time insights into queues, workers, jobs, and metrics without writing a single JavaScript line.
+Whether you're cruising with FastAPI, Ravyn, Lilya or Starlette, simply mount the dashboard, plug in a session middleware, and voilà, you've got real-time insights into queues, workers, jobs, and metrics without writing a single JavaScript line.

 !!!
 Note